 On June 23, 2018, Morpheus participated in a robot demonstration at the 2018 Concord, NH, Market Days in coordination with Team 1721 (Tidal Force).
 Since it was raining fairly hard, we were glad that there was a tent covering the stage where we would be presenting our robot.
 Our teams set up a mock scale and a mock climbing bar.
 We took turns placing cubes in the scale and climbing the rung.
 While we were demonstrating our robot, our members talked to the community members about FIRST and our teams.
 Despite the rain, a large crowd was inspired by our robots.
 We had a great time at Market Days with Team 1721 and hope to return next year.

 On June 9, 2018, Morpheus participated in the 2018 Mayhem in Merrimack in Merrimack, New Hampshire.
 Throughout the qualifications, we helped several teams with technical issues.
 Morpheus members assisted Team 5962 with assembling a Versaplanetary gearbox and Team 6762 with connecting to their radio.
 In our qualification matches, we were able to earn the auto ranking point every match and control the scale.
 Additionally, in several matches, we were able to get four ranking points.
 We ended up winning all five of our qualification matches.
 At the end of qualifications, we were excited to find that we were rank 1 with a ranking score of 3.20!
 During alliance selection, we selected our friends and 2017 District Championship Finalist alliance partner Team 1519 (Mechanical Mayhem) to join Alliance 1.
 On the second round, we picked up Team 5962 (PerSEVERE).
 Going into the double eliminations bracket, we were fairly confident in our alliance's ability to perform.
 We won the first match handily but had some unexpected elevator issues.
 It turns out that two of our four elevator motors had burned out!
 We quickly replaced them before our match against Alliance 4.
 Unfortunately, in that match, another motor burned out, causing our elevator to have more issues, which caused us to lose that match.
 Because we had lost a match, we were now playing in the "loser bracket," and our next match would once again be against Alliance 8.
 Luckily, we were able to replace the broken motor before the next match.
 In that match, our elevator was working fine, but about halfway through the match, the conduit carrying wires for our intake accidentally got stuck in another team's intake and pulled several wires out.
 Although the wires had gotten pulled out and our climber hook fell off, we were able to win the match.
 Before our match against Alliance 3, we were able to fix most of the wires.
 In our match against Alliance 3, our hook fell off again and we were not able to maintain control of the scale, so we ended up losing that match.
 Because of the nature of a double eliminations bracket, we had just been eliminated.
-It was wonderful to work with Team 1519 and Team 5962 and hopes to work with them again in the future.
+It was wonderful to work with Team 1519 and Team 5962, and we hope to work with them again in the future.
 During the award ceremony, we were thrilled to receive the Gracious Professionalism Award for the assistance that we gave to several teams!
+We would like to congratulate Team 319 (Big Bad Bob), Team 131 (CHAOS), and Team 885 (The Green Team) on wining the event!
 Despite having several mechanical problems, Morpheus had a great time at Mayhem in Merrimack.

 From May 19 to 20, 2018, Morpheus travelled to WPI to compete in our third Battlecry offseason competition.
 Going into Battlecry, we were hoping to improve on our performance at the Championship and climb in every match.
 After setting up our pit, we successfully tested our climber during a practice match.
 In our first match, we faced Team 195 (Cyberknights) and earned 0 ranking points, which landed us in last place in the rankings.
 Going forward, we prioritized earning as many ranking points as we could by using our 2 cube switch auto and our climber.
 During our next match, we got our first climb!
 Following that, we were able to score several 4 RP matches, which boosted us up to first place within five matches!
 Towards the end of qualification matches, we were able to cheesecake an extension onto Team 61's (The Intimidators) climber to allow them to get a double climb with us.
 At the end of qualifications, we were ranked second with a win-loss record of 7 wins and 1 loss and 25 total ranking points, only two ranking points behind 195!
 During alliance selection, we chose our friends on Team 2168 (Aluminum Falcons) to join Alliance 2.
 At the other end of the draft, we picked up Team 3719 (STEM Whalers), our 2017 District Championship Finalist alliance captain!
 Going into the eighth finals, we prioritized ownership and climbing.
 In our second eighth finals match, our alliance controlled all three game elements and scored three climbs.
 Due to missing one climb in our first match, our alliance became the third alliance going into the quarterfinals.
 Our alliance breezed through the quarterfinals and faced the alliance captained by Team 3314 (Mechanical Mustangs) in the semifinals.
 Although we fought hard, we were ultimately eliminated in the semifinals.
 After taking alliance pictures, we found that we had won the General Staff award!
 Morpheus had a great time working with Team 2168 and Team 3719 and hopes that we can work together again soon.
 We had a great time at Battlecry 19 and would like to congratulate our friends on Team 195 (Cyberknights), Team 319 (Big Bad Bob), and Team 9985 (Team 4041's offseason robot) for winning the event!